Bifurcations and multistability in inducible three-gene toggle switch networks: The three-gene toggle switch with self-activation

-Considering the stable state in which all expression is suppressed, Fig.~\ref{fig:nonexcA_stabstart000} and Fig.~\ref{fig:nonexcB_stabstart}(A) demonstrate that regardless of the effector's role in regulating $\bar{R}_1$, this type of stable state can exist only when activation is favored ($\bar{a}\leq 1$) over the basal rate.
+Considering the stable state in which all expression is suppressed, Fig.~\ref{fig:nonexcA_stabstart000} and Fig.~\ref{fig:nonexcB_stabstart}(A) demonstrate that regardless of the effector's role in regulating $\bar{R}_1$, this type of stable state can exist only when activation is favored over the basal rate ($\bar{a}\leq 1$).
 The strong resemblance between these plots also indicates that, in the viable region of parameter space, tuning $\bar{a}$ and $\bar{d}$ similarly affects the minimum concentration necessary for the state to exist.
 We observe small differences at the two visible thresholds: $\bar{a} = 0.5$ separates the high-activation regime in which the state always exists at low effector concentration from the regime characterized by a particular threshold effector concentration; and $\bar{a} = 1$ denotes the upper bound of $\bar{a}$ for which the $(0,0,0)$ state can exist at any effector concentration.
-Compared to Case (A), when $\bar{a} = 1$ Case (B) requires an even weaker level of repression $\bar{d}$ to prevent the system from being able to suppress all expression.
+Compared to Case I, when $\bar{a} = 1$ Case II requires an even weaker level of repression $\bar{d}$ to prevent the system from suppressing all expression.

-Unlike Case (A), for Case (B) the existence of the $(0,0,0)$ stable state does not immediately imply its viability for all effector concentrations above the minimum threshold.
+Unlike Case I, for Case II the existence of the $(0,0,0)$ stable state does not immediately imply its viability for all effector concentrations above the minimum threshold.
 Fig.~\ref{fig:nonexcB_stabend}(A) shows that, in a regime of intermediate activation strength where $0.6 \leq \bar{a} \leq 1$, there is an upper bound on the effector concentration.
 These intermediate conditions mark a regime in which the effector concentration can be manipulated to tune stable expression off and on.

-Finally, we consider stable states expressing more than one protein including the effector-targeted $\bar{R}_1$.
-Whereas Fig.~\ref{fig:nonexcA_stabend}(C)-(D) indicates that these states can exist for Case (A) at low effector concentrations up to values between $10^{-6}$ M and $10^{-5}$ M when repression $\bar{d}$ is small, Fig.~\ref{fig:nonexcB_stabstart}(C)-(D) indicates an overlapping regime of existence but with distinctly different dependencies on both rate parameters and on effector concentrations.
+Finally, we consider stable states expressing more than one protein, including the effector-targeted $\bar{R}_1$.
+Whereas Fig.~\ref{fig:nonexcA_stabend}(C)-(D) indicates that these states can exist for Case I at low effector concentrations up to values between $10^{-6}$ M and $10^{-5}$ M for low repression $\bar{d}$, Fig.~\ref{fig:nonexcB_stabstart}(C)-(D) indicates an overlapping regime of existence but with distinctly different dependencies on both rate parameters and on effector concentrations.
 In fact, these panels reveal that such states can only exist at higher effector concentrations above approximately $10^{-4}$ M, and that they further rely on there being sufficiently weak activation.